Activities at Camp Cherith

 SAILING

 Sailing is offered for Shikari and Explorer aged campers.
-Sailors learn to rig the boats, steer, safely capsize and get back into the boat, and learn sailing nomenclature, such as the points of sailing, parts of the boat, and, in more advanced classes overboard recovery and right of way rules.
+Sailors learn to sailing nomenclature rig the boats, steer, safely capsize and get back into the boat.
+Campers will also learn sailing nomenclature, such as the points of sailing, parts of the boat, and, in more advanced classes overboard recovery and right of way rules.
 We use lateen rigged Sunfish and a cat rigged Butterfly sailboat for our sailing classes.

 Do you love the great outdoors?
 Then outdoor skills (sometimes called outdoor survival!) may be for you.
 Skills taught may include fire building, use of pocket knives, shelter building, water collection, or much more.